Asia & South Pacific

 Committed to protecting life and property and abiding by the principles of democracy and rule of law.

-Below are some of the specialized departments which make up the Nepal Police:
+Some of the specialized departments, which make up the Nepal Police include:

 - Crime Investigation;